10 Snakes With Bats In Their Diets

 Source: “Siphlophis cervinus” by bgv22 – CC BY 2.0

-An obscure snake, which is nocturnal and rarely seen throughout its territory.
-They’ve been found in scattered spots all over South America, including Peru, Ecuador, Paraguay, Brazil, and also Trinidad and Tobogo.
+An obscure snake, which is nocturnal and rarely seen by mankind throughout its territory.
+The checker-bellied snake has been found in scattered spots all over South America, including Peru, Ecuador, Paraguay, Brazil, and also Trinidad and Tobogo.

-Checker-bellied snakes hang out in forest edges and misty marshland, and move very strangely.
-They slither sideways like a desert sidewinder, throwing themselves forward while in loop formation.
-The checker-bellied snake is believed to feed on geckos and anoles, but a bat belonging to the Myotis family was once found in one’s stomach.
-This is an insectivorous family, and the bat had been ingested by the snake tail first.
-Like its fellow bat eaters, this snake is an excellent climber which has been spotted high in coconut palms.
+The checker-bellied snake is believed to feed on geckos and anoles, but a bat belonging to the Myotis genus was once found in an individual’s stomach.
+This is an insectivorous group, and the bat had clearly been ingested tail first.
+Like its fellow bat munchers, this snake is an excellent climber, and they’ve previously been spotted high in coconut palms.

-Siphlophis cervinus has an extremely wide head, more like a cobra or viper’s triangular skull.
-This contrasts against a very thin body, which they can somehow fit a bat inside anyway.
-Adults are 75-125cm long.
-Checker-bellied snakes are an egg-laying species, and produce 3-6 per clutch.
+Siphlophis cervinus has an extremely wide head, which is somewhat similar to a viper’s triangular skull.
+This contrasts against a very thin body, which they’re somehow able to fit an entire bat inside.
+Adults are 75-125cm long, with a maximum of 1.3 metres.
+Checker-bellied snakes are an egg-laying species, and typically produce 3-6 per clutch.

 6 Yellow-red ratsnake